anmolvarshney05/Mail-Crawler/README.md

 * Version 1.0
   * Extracts Mail URL's from given URL
 * Version 1.1
-  * Extracts Mail contents and stores them in a structured format.
+  * Extracts Mail contents and stores them in a structured format
 * Version 2.0
   * Can be built with Gradle and used on any machine
 * Version 2.1
-  * User Interface for specifying base URL
+  * User Interface for specifying Base URL and Resume operation

 ## Authors